nikolajRoager/RTTGameMinimumViableProduct/devlog.md

 * Use drawCircle method instead of manually drawing circle ./
 * use pixels instead of hex for radius ./
-* show arrival time only for SELECTED order
+* show arrival time only for SELECTED order ./
-* We need some kind of on-screen gui elements, at the mouse location, indicating that we are about to add a new path or modify existing, maybe a green line indicating the possible path
+* Dogleg missiles should obey range ./
-* Display radius centered on end of path, for doglegging, but only when doglegging is active
+* We need some kind of on-screen gui elements, at the mouse location, indicating that we are about to add a new path or modify existing, maybe a green line indicating the possible path ./
-* Dogleg missiles should obey range
+* maybe a marker on the mouse, telling us that we can use shift ./
 * sidebar view attack orders on a per-unit basis
 * allow modification of arrival time with scroll wheel
 * add salvo delay